KLaFleur/Science-Maps/README.md

 ### Fig. 2

-A search on "music cognition"(900) shows a clear imbalance where the vast majority of results are in North america and Europe.
+A search on "music cognition"(900) shows a clear imbalance where the vast majority of results are in North America and Europe.

 ![text](music+cognition.png)